ranjanin08/grimlock/README.md

                   Schema         Value
 ```

-Lastly, the __Codex__ singleton objects can be used to parse and write the basic data types used in both coordinates and values.
+Lastly, the __Codec__ singleton objects can be used to parse and write the basic data types used in both coordinates and values.

 ```
   Schema       Value
      ^ 1         ^ 1
      |           |
      | 1         | 1
-   Codex       Codex
+   Codec       Codec
 ```

 ### Working with Dimensions